aibeksarsembayev/onelab-finalproject-telegrambot/README.md

-# Telegram Bot - OneLab - Final Project
+# Sber-Invest Telegram Bot

-## Telegram Bot parses web-site(https://sber-invest.kz/knowledgebase) and shows all articles from resourses.
+## Fetchs web-site sber-invest API (https://sber-invest.kz/knowledgebase);
-## Articles can be requested by Author, Category or All.
+## Articles can be requested by Author, Category or All;
+## Sends weekly article digest to Sber-invest channel;